persefoneam/CodeChallengeJPM/README.md

 # CodeChallengeJPM
-This is a .Net Senior developer code challenge for a very famous finance and bank company.
+This is a .Net Senior developer code challenge for a very famous finance and banking company.
 The code challenge passed the assestment, the technical interview was successfull, I rejected the final offer.

 This was the challenge: